-While recent Tinian crime rates are not available, Tinian police officials identified recent spikes in petty theft due to "the discovered value of copper, brass, aluminum, etc.," and status offenses.
-Although organized crime (mainly prostitution) linked to the tourist industry exists on Saipan, no prostitution has yet been reported on Tinian.
+While recent Tinian crime rates are not available, Tinian police officials suggested recent spikes in petty theft due to "the discovered value of copper, brass, aluminum, etc.," and status offenses.
+Although organized crime (mainly prostitution) linked to the tourist industry is known to exist on Saipan, no prostitution has yet been reported on Tinian.
 Much of the Department of Public Safety's law enforcement effort is directed at traffic control, drunk driving, and domestic disputes.
-While Tinian police report significant reductions in the number of highway accidents, they remain concerned that Tinian's legal exemption from written driver examinations leads to a lack of driver education on the island (this exemption applies on Rota as well) (Tinian Department of Public Safety 2008).
+While Tinian police report significant reductions in the number of highway accidents, they remain concerned about the lack of any drivers' education due to Tinian being legally exempted from any written driver examination (this exemption applies on Rota as well) (Tinian Department of Public Safety 2008).

-Public safety services on Tinian as they currently exist would not be adequate to meet the needs of a large population influx or a serious public emergency.
-In particular, fire-fighting equipment may not be capable of suppressing major structural or brush fires.
-Acquisition in 2006 of a refurbished fire engine provided by the Department of Homeland Security under its Weapons of Mass Destruction program was the first key piece of firefighting equipment to arrive on the island for several years (de la Torre 2006).
+Public safety services on Tinian as they currently exist would not be adequate to meet the needs of a major population influx or a serious public emergency.
+In particular, fire-fighting equipment may not be capable of fighting major structural or brush fires.
+Acquisition in 2006 of a refurbished fire engine provided by the Department of Homeland Security under its Weapons of Mass Destruction program was the first major piece of firefighting equipment to arrive on the island for several years (de la Torre 2006).